 That said, Spain's business culture is slowly evolving.
 Those of a younger generation may uphold slightly different ideals and subscribe to more egalitarian practices.

 Making contacts and networking in Madrid is also important.
 The power of connections is not to be underestimated and is a principle ingrained in the Spanish working world.
 Expats should take advantage of any attempt to interact with decision-makers and should make an effort to attend job fairs and group events.

-It should also be kept in mind that although many international companies have offices in the city and its diverse economy attracts all kinds of people, it is still important for foreigners to learn at least some Spanish.
+It is also important for foreigners to learn at least some Spanish.
 International business may be conducted in English, but other transactions will most likely occur in the local language.

 Are you an expat living in Madrid?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Madrid.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.